Day 2: It was 4:40 a.m.

 Arequipa - The White City

 I finally arrived in Peru after 5.5 months of travelling, and my first stop was Peru’s ‘most beautiful city’ - Arequipa.
+Crossing the border from Bolivia to Peru is a painless process, thanks to Peru Hop.
+Read my friend Jordan's review on Peru Hop here.

 The city’s colonial buildings looked more European than Latin America; and flanked by 3 snow-capped mountains, it is a ridiculously photogenic place to visit.